eucaflix/Cloud-Prize/Submission.md

 ## Which Categories Best Fit Your Submission and Why?
 __Portability Enhancement__.
 The majority of our changes to the NetflixOSS codebase involve tweaks to enable the projects to run seamlessly against both AWS and Eucalyptus.
 Since Eucalyptus is designed to be highly compatible with the AWS API, these changes generally involve abstraction of hardcoded AWS-isms.

 ## Describe your Submission

-Our submission touches multiple NetflixOSS projects.
-Different projects have different degrees of integration.
-For each NetflixOSS project, we indicate the degree of Eucalyptus integration provided by our submissions as follows:
+Because Eucalyptus faithfully reproduces the Amazon Web Services APIs upon which NetflixOSS depends, it should be noted that most NetflixOSS projects can be expected to work with Eucalyptus _with no changes at all_.

+There are, however, a handful NetflixOSS projects that must be modified in order to work with Eucalyptus.
+Our submission focuses on providing portability for these projects, as noted below.

-### Supported Netflix OSS Projects
+### Netflix OSS Projects now supported under Eucalyptus with these patches

-* eureka: _Full_.
+* eureka: _Full support_.
-* Priam: _Full_.
+* Priam: _Full support_.
-* servo: _Full_.
+* servo: _Full support_.
-* Turbine: _Full_.
+* Turbine: _Full support_.
-* archaius: _Partial_.
+* archaius: _Partial support_.
 No DynamoDB support in Eucalyptus at present.
 Other configurations work.
-* asgard: _Partial_.
+* asgard: _Partial support_.
 No RDS or SQS support in Eucalyptus at present.
-* edda: _Partial_.
+* edda: _Partial support_.
 No ElasticCache, RDS, Route53, or SQS support in Eucalyptus at present.
-* SimianArmy: _Partial_.
+* SimianArmy: _Partial support_.
 No SimpleDB support in Eucalyptus at present.

-### Not supported
+### Not supported at all under Eucalyptus

 * denominator: _Not supported_.
 No Route53 support in Eucalyptus at present.
 * ice: _Not supported_.
 No Programmatic Billing Access, SES, or SimpleDB in Eucalyptus at present.